ibm-cloud-docs/account/ts-dash-access.md

 {{site.data.keyword.attribute-definition-list}}

-# Why can't I view all the resources on dashboard that was shared?
+# Why can't I view all the resources on the dashboard that are shared?
 {: #ts_dash-access}
 {: troubleshoot}

+You're unable to view all resources on the shared dashboard because you lack the required IAM access or are blocked by context-based restrictions.
+{: shortdesc}

 The view of the scoped dashboard that was shared with you is different than the view for other users in the account.
 {: tsSymptoms}